Discover the history behind the creation of Allvue and get acquainted with our leadership team.LEARN MORE

 There are numerous ways GPs and fund administrators have configured this process over the years using various pieces of technology.

 For many years, MS Excel has been used as a defacto fund accounting tool and subsequent data storage and calculation engine to generate cap calls, distribution notices and K-1s (sometimes in conjunction with the mail merge capabilities of MS Word for better formatting and output).
 And it worked – for a while.
 When GPs grow their assets and double and triple their investor base though, Excel begins to breakdown as a fund accounting and reporting tool as errors and time to completion begins to increase (Allvue has many clients that can attest to this).
 The next progression for this part of the process was to install industry-agnostic accounting packages like QuickBooks or Sage.
 This was a marginally better process as data was now in a structured format, but given that these accounting packages are not designed for the private capital industry, bespoke configurations were necessary, while still not being able to capture all the specific processes to generate K-1s and the like.
-The advent of specific PE fund accounting platforms have gone a long way to alleviate these issues, particularly when they have integration capabilities with other parts of the K-1 document delivery process.
+The advent of specific private equity fund accounting software platforms have gone a long way to alleviate these issues, particularly when they have integration capabilities with other parts of the K-1 document delivery process.

 Producing K-1s is only half the battle for GPs.
 The other half is how to actually get said document to the right LP, which can become a particular challenge when there are hundreds of investors across numerous funds and vehicles.
 What once entailed stuffing envelopes with a trip to the local post office (and yes, some investors still prefer to receive their statements this way), GPs moved onto email and other tools like MS Outlook to manage investor communications.
 Again, certainly progress, but still not quite optimal.
 Next came full-fledged CRMs, which have more features around customization and workflows, but not all CRMs are equal, particularly in how they integrate with the other processes and solutions, most notably in the use of an investor portal.